bhi-kimlab/BiSpark/docs/README.md

   2. In the left menu, select ‘IMAGES – AMIs’.
   3. Change search filter from ‘Owned by me’ to ‘Public Images’.
   4. Enter the image name ‘ami-dcab9ab9’.
-  5. After selecting the AMI with the name ‘BiSpark’, press Launch button.
+  5. After selecting the AMI with the name ‘BiSparkImg’, press Launch button.
   6. Select the instance type that has more than 8GB memory and press ‘Next: Configure Instance Details’.
   7. Set the number of instances in the cluster and press ‘Next: Storage’.
   8. Set the size of /dev/sda1 with more than 20GB and press ‘Next:Add Tags’.